-which is evaluated at the $R$ triangle centroids of the mesh representing the manifold with a mini-batch strategy.
+which is evaluated at the $R$ triangle centroids of the mesh using a mini-batch strategy.

 We test the proposed methodology in the Stanford bunny \cite{turk1994zippered}, obtained from the software MeshMixer.
 This mesh has 5,550 vertices and 10,996 triangles, which results in 15,404,025 pairs of distance to be learned.
 We randomly select 50,000 pairs (0.32\% of the total pairs) as training data, for which we compute the exact geodesic distance \cite{mitchell1987discrete}.
-We use the 50 eigenfunctions associated with the lowest eigenvalues of the Laplace-Beltrami operator to define $\vec{v}(\vec{x}_i)$.
+We use the 50 eigenfunctions associated with the lowest eigenvalues of the Laplace-Beltrami operator to define $\mathbf{v}(\vec{x}_i)$.
 Both for the trunk and branch network, we use 10 hidden layers of 200 neurons each.
 We train for 50,000 iterations with ADAM \cite{kingma2014adam} with exponential decay of the learning rate.

 To demonstrate the potential of this method, we also compute geodesic paths between $\vec{x}_1$ and $\vec{x}_2$ by solving the following initial value problem:

 Some representative results of this method are shown in Figure~\ref{fig:bunny}, where we display the geodesic distance from 5 randomly selected points to the rest of the manifold for our method and the ground truth.
 We also show geodesic paths between 300 randomly selected points to each of the 5 origin points.
-We see qualitativaly very good agreement in both for the predicted geodesic distances and geodesic paths.
-Furthermore, the geodesic path are actually directed to the origin point, which shows that the learned geodesic distances continuously grow out of the origin point.
+We see qualitatively very good agreement in both the predicted geodesic distances and the geodesic paths.
+Furthermore, the geodesic paths are actually directed to the origin point, which shows that the learned geodesic distances continuously grow out of the origin point.
 Quantitatively, we evaluate the test error using 10,000 randomly selected pairs and obtained a mean absolute error normalized by the maximum geodesic distance of 0.57\%.